-JUDICIAL 1St TIMER Hellhole
+JUDICIAL 1st TIMER Hellhole

-- An Expansive Approach to Medical Liability - A Barrage of Liability-Expanding Legislation

-The capital of Michigan, home to the state's high court and legislature, is a newcomer to the Judicial Hellholes[®] list in 2023.
+- High Court Expands Premise and Workplace Liability - An Expansive Approach to Medical Liability - A Barrage of Liability-Expanding Legislation he capital of Michigan, home to the state's high court and legislature, is a newcomer to the Judicial Hellholes® list in 2023.
 Lansing, Michigan's appearance is due to liability-expanding decisions by the Michigan Supreme Court and pro-plaintiff legislative activity.
 The Michigan Supreme Court overturned several precedents over the past year, increasing liability in cases ranging from slip-and-falls to medical liability actions.
 These decisions, combined with a barrage of liabilityexpanding legislation, are creating an unjust and imbalanced civil justice environment that unfairly burdens defendants and will drive up the costs of goods and services for Michigan consumers.